UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_06.md

 ---

-# Time for Assignment 7!
+# On to Assignment 7!